circleci/circleci-docs/jekyll/_cci2/overview.md

 ## Architecture

-CircleCI consists of two primary components: Services and Builders.
+CircleCI consists of two primary components: Services and Nomad Clients.
 Services run on a single instance that is comprised of the core application, storage, and networking functionality.
-Any number of Builder instances execute your jobs and communicate back to the Services.
+Any number of Nomad Clients execute your jobs and communicate back to the Services.
 Both components must access your instance of GitHub or GitHub Enterprise on the network as illustrated in the following architecture diagram.

 ![A Diagram of the CircleCI Architecture]({{site.baseurl}}/assets/img/docs/architecture-v1.png)